peachfuzzz/steffnstuff-blog/src/content/blog/shallow-dip-tft-bis-qol.md

 The first cast will still be a good bit slower, but subsequent casts happen much sooner due to the banking system.
 It still sucks, but instead of a 25% nerf, it’s now closer to a 10% nerf on cast frequency.
 Much less punishing.

 As players, you want the devs to have as easy of a job as possible to make the game fun.
 As devs, your job gets marginally easier the more useful tools you have at your disposal.
-It might still be a sensitive lever, but that’s better than a graceless hammer.
+Mana might still be a sensitive lever, but that’s better than a graceless hammer.
 ## Unit UI additions: Damage Amp and Durability
 Since time immemorial (a little more than five years ago), TFT has had two widely used but untrackable stats: **percent damage multiplier** (now called **damage amp**) and **percent damage reduction** (now called **durability**).
+These are both multiplicative modifiers on damage dealt or taken, respectively.
 Durability was introduced first with traits and later on with items, with it currently available on Redemption and Steadfast Heart.
 Damage amp has been available everywhere: items like Deathcap, traits like Sniper, and augments like Ascension all tag on this untrackable stat.
 This has posed a clarity issue in two parts, both of which I will touch on.
-> sidenote: i have a suspicion that this was relatively tricky to implement because of how much this stat changes by target. whatever tech they might have used to track crit chance with executioners from set 10 is probably responsible for this too
+> sidenote: i have a suspicion that the additions of damage amp and durability to the unit overview were relatively tricky to implement because of how much they change by target. whatever tech they might have used to track crit chance with executioners from set 10 is probably responsible for this too
-### Estimating board strength
-During combat, players might expect to be able to calculate damage, but with these % damage changes being invisible on the stats sheet, even giving a ballpark estimate ended up being very difficult.
-Obviously, it’s unreasonable to assume that any players are actually doing the damage calculations in their heads, especially given how complicated armor and magic resistance formulas are, but it’s nice to pretend.

-What isn’t playing pretend is the practice of estimating board strength.
-The board strength skill test is one of the hardest parts of TFT: knowing when you should roll or level based on your board strength is a central decision that every player makes consciously (or not) throughout every game.
-Damage amp and durability, as invisible but still very impactful stats, make this task significantly harder.
-Sure, you might have a rough idea that the enemy Amumu with 2 Porcelain, 4 Warden, Redemption, and Steadfast Heart is quite tanky, but do you know intuitively that the **Amumu is taking roughly 64-85% less damage** (depending on how the math is done) with all the above fully active?
-I’d hazard that you don’t, and most players don’t either.
-The clarity around damage dealable and damage takeable is important to a player’s ability to solve this problem correctly.
-If the damage system has a significant portion of its parameters hidden from view, this problem becomes much harder than it should be.
 ### Multiplicative Scaling in Itemization
 Three years ago, TFT Pro Mismatched Socks posted the following video on [YouTube about itemization and multiplicative scaling](https://www.youtube.com/watch?v=c8UoiWoo_o0).
 For those who can’t watch, the video talks about how to maximize offensive outputs using a mixture of AD/AP, crit, attack speed, and damage amp.
-It’s not an exaggeration to say that this was a paradigm-shifting revelation for me.
-Before, I used to think that one number big = good.
-Socks instead demonstrated that one number big < many number medium.
+This insight was derived from the formula below, where "resistance" is armor or magic resist:

 $$
 Postmitigation Damage=(\frac{100}{100+Resistance} \cdot Durability) \cdot (DamageAmp)\\(DamageBase+CritChance \cdot (CritMod-1)\cdot DamageBase
 $$
 > fundamental theorem of damage?

+It’s not an exaggeration to say that this was a paradigm-shifting revelation for me.
+Before, I used to think that one number big = big damage.
+Socks instead demonstrated that one number big < many number medium = bigger damage.
 It sounds a bit silly looking back, but it really did open my eyes to the math behind TFT for the first time.
 With a little math intuition and a calculator to verify the results, it becomes clear that **offensive item optimization centers around maximizing damage stats as evenly as possible** while synergizing with your unit's strongest outputs.

-This isn’t obvious when one of the main multipliers of the damage equation is hidden!
+Unfortunately, this isn’t obvious when one of the main multipliers of the damage equation is hidden!
 If you already know about this concept, then the reveal of damage amp doesn’t change how you itemize.
 However, without the knowledge of how damage amp was tracked and calculated, coming to this conclusion requires two jumps in logic, one of which is mostly hidden from the player.
 It’s simply a net benefit to reveal this information to players such that they can use it to better inform their decisions.
+### Estimating board strength
+During combat, players might expect to be able to calculate damage, but with these % damage changes being invisible on the stats sheet, even giving a ballpark estimate ended up being very difficult.
+Obviously, it’s unreasonable to assume that any players are actually doing the damage calculations in their heads, especially given how complicated armor and magic resistance formulas are, but it’s nice to pretend.

+What isn’t playing pretend is the practice of estimating board strength.
+The board strength skill test is one of the hardest parts of TFT: knowing when you should roll or level based on your board strength is a central decision that every player makes consciously (or not) throughout every game.
+Damage amp and durability, as invisible but still very impactful stats, make this task significantly harder.
+Sure, you might have a rough idea that the enemy Amumu with 2 Porcelain, 4 Warden, Redemption, and Steadfast Heart is quite tanky, but do you know intuitively that the **Amumu is taking roughly 64-85% less damage** (depending on how the math is done) with all the above fully active?
+I’d hazard a guess that you don’t, and most players don’t either.
+Hell, you've probably lost a round in this exact situation.
+The clarity around damage dealable and damage takeable is important to a player’s ability to solve this problem correctly.
+If the damage system has a significant portion of its parameters hidden from view, this problem becomes much harder than it should be.
 ## Postface
 When I hold design opinions about TFT, I’ve found that being myself is not always the correct answer.
 My player profile is quite niche: I am a (newly minted) grandmaster peak player who greeds for items and climbs with an internal encyclopedia of niche interactions instead of fundamentally sound gameplay.
 If my previous mana article about Lillia is anything to go by, I gain a minor edge with esoteric systems.
 These changes can be argued as a negative for my competitive advantage because I already optimize the above situations.